- Guided field trips, led by expert bird guides

-Southeastern Arizona has a wide variety of habitats including Sky Island Mountains, the Sonoran Desert and lowland riparian areas, grasslands, and mountain foothills that result in great bird diversity,
+Southeastern Arizona has wide swathes of pristine nature, with a variety of habitats including sky island mountains, the Sonoran Desert and lowland riparian areas, grasslands, and mountain foothills that result in great bird diversity,

 Marana Birding Hotspots

-There are four excellent sites for watching birds in Marana.
+There are many excellent places to view birds in Marana.

-- The Crossroads Park River Walk along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings bats emerge in vast numbers near the Ina Road Bridge.
+2. The Crossroads and Silverbell District Park River Walk along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings bats emerge in vast numbers near the Ina Road Bridge.

-The irrigated farm fields in Marana are especially of interest for locating raptor species.
+4. The irrigated farm fields in upper Marana (west of the I-10 between Tangerine and Marana Road exits) are especially of interest for locating raptor species.

 El Rio Preserve